 The counterargument remains.
 People like Rowling have begun unpicking the work of an endless number of feminists to separate and distinguish between genitals and gender.
 This distinction should be as simple as distinguishing between one’s biology and one’s personality.
 Sure, my hormones and chemical imbalances affect who I am, but I am not reducible to them, and neither are trans individuals reducible to their hormones and biological make-up.

 Why Is This Your Problem?

 It isn’t being argued that your biological sex shouldn’t be important to you.
 Of course, it should be important to you!
 What is being argued is that it is not all you are.
-Thousands of years of social change has brought us where we are today, although things are a long way off from desirable.
+Thousands of years of social change have brought us where we are today, although things are far from desirable.
 Your right to be who you are rather than being reduced to your chromosomes has been fought for.
 That is a right and not a privilege.
-Anyone who is denied that right is alienated, marginalised and threatened.
+Anyone who is denied that right is alienated, marginalized, and threatened.

 One shouldn’t pretend that their voice is any better or louder, but they shouldn’t stay silent when confronted with issues like this.
 The onus to act shouldn’t be on those who are being targeted—the burden of proof is not on the shoulders of trans folk or black folk (or any other targeted group).
-It’s a universal responsibility to ensure social harmony and understanding to make people aware of the things that are going wrong and what they can do to change that.
+It’s a universal responsibility to ensure social harmony and understanding to make people aware of what is going wrong and what they can do to change that.